• Skip to primary navigation

 Shredded Beetroot

-Beetroot shredded by my rotary grater-thingy
+Beetroot grated by my rotary grater-thingy

 For future reference this is how I make my flaxseed eggs.